Redact Documents in RapidReview

 The document will be in the same stage as before you added draft redactions to it.
 This is a change from before the draft redaction was released - previously the document would have been automatically moved to the Redacted stage

-4. Click the Finalize button at the top right of the document window Finalize blue rectangle button in the top right corner of the document.
+4. Click the Finalize button at the top right of the document window The 'Finalize' button on a redacted document.

 Note: